12yanogden/cat/README.md

 # cat
-Concatenate the file given to an output string
+Concatenate the file given to an output string.